Alcoholics Anonymous

-Empirical evidence supports AA's efficacy.
-A 2020 Cochrane review found that manualized AA and Twelve-Step Facilitation (TSF) therapy demonstrated higher rates of continuous abstinence compared to alternative treatments, including cognitive-behavioral therapy, and resulted in healthcare cost savings over time.
+In regards to AA's effectiveness, a 2020 Cochrane review found that AA involvement via Twelve-Step Facilitation (TSF) therapy demonstrated higher rates of continuous abstinence, and compared to other treatments, including cognitive behavioral therapy, AA attendance over time resulted in better healthcare cost savings.
 (Note: Regarding "manualized AA and Twelve-Step Facilitation (TSF) therapy", manualized means "the treatment is based on standardized content delivered in a linear or modular fashion to ensure that the same treatment is delivered across time and different sites where the intervention may be implemented.
 This ensures that the treatment can be replicated – a key factor in confirming the findings across different studies using the same treatment."
 (2020 Cochrane review article, p.
 5, PDF version).)